ssu-humane/fake-news-thumbnail/README.md

 ## A baseline model

 We implemented a baseline model that predicts the binary label on the thumbnail representativeness from the CLIP text and visual embeddings.
 You can train the model by using the command below.
+We don't provide the training dataset but you can make your own training dataset using the proposed method.
+You can find the details of dataset creation in our [paper](https://arxiv.org/abs/2204.05533).

 ```python
 python train.py --image_path image \